ChloeL01/CP3407-assignment/README.md

 # *General* project planning BEFORE iteration-1, (see chapters 1 and 2)

-Checklist:
-1. github entry timestamp is BEFORE the iteration-1
-2. User stories are correct: see p39
-3. Must have more user stories than fits into iterations 1 and 2.
-To practice the priority.

 ### Iteration 1 [4 weeks, week 6-9], 28th August - 23rd September